Skip to Main Content

 Image of a podiumAlthough some impact evaluations, like REF (Research Excellence Framework), were never designed for ranking, we cannot seem to resist the urge to compare ourselves with others.

 Many rankings use citation data to assess the impact of our research alongside other indicators.
 As for all metrics, context is crucial - University rankings cannot be read like football league tables.
-Whilst we might not agree with the ranking methodology, our rank or their usefulness in general, we acknowledge that students use university rankings to support their decision making.
+Whilst we might not agree with the ranking methodology, our rank, or the value of university rankings in general, we acknowledge that students use university rankings to support their decision making.
 Even funders and collaborators might consider rankings based on Research, Knowledge or Teaching Excellence Framework (REF, KEF or TEF).

 Comparing across disciplines

-Many departments are proud of the interdisciplinary nature and even in departments with a single-discipline focus there are often some researchers seeking cross-disciplinary collaborations.
+Many departments are proud of their interdisciplinary work and even in departments with single-discipline focus some researchers might be involved in cross-disciplinary collaborations.

 There are several field-weighted options for journal-level metrics.
-The Source-Normalised Impact per Paper (SNIP), for example, allows you to compare different journals whilst adjusting for the publication and citation practices of different fields.
+The Source-Normalised Impact per Paper (SNIP), for example, allows you to compare different journals whilst adjusting for differing publication and citation practices.

-Remember: Journal metrics are based on average citations of a journal and therefore cannot reflect the impact of a single study published in said journal.
+Remember: Journal metrics are based on average citations of papers in a journal and cannot reflect the impact of a single study published in that journal.

 The Field-Weighted Citation Impact (FWCI) reflects citations, whilst normalising for publication type, year of publication and discipline.
 FWCI of 1.00 is world average.
-Scopus lists the FWCI for publications, it is accumulated to individual and departmental/institutional level on SciVal.
+Scopus lists the FWCI for publications, individual and departmental/institutional FWCI (average) can be found on SciVal.

-Limitations: Field-weighted indicators rely on the subject classifications of the journal that the study is published in.
+Limitations: As citation distributions are heavily right skewed, average FWCI is not reliable for small publication sets (<100).
+Also, all Field-weighted indicators rely on the subject classifications of the journal that the study is published in.
 Hence, the choice of journal can affect the FWCI, depending on the average citations of the respective field.
 Additionally, journal classifications can be biased or inaccurate.
 Depending on your research approach (e.g. field-work based, computational, applied), the publication and citation practices can vary considerably even within the same journal subject classification.
 The FWCI can help facilitate comparisons, but the context of the research is still crucial.

 Overview of departmental outputs via SciVal

-To track your department's research performance, you can create an overview report in SciVal.
-As SciVal is a comprehensive tool for research performance analysis and visualisation, the platform can appear confusing at first.
-We have therefore created an easily accessible report template based on researcher groups, that reflect the University's departmental structure.
-Follow the steps below to create a report for your department in a few minutes.
-The report can also be customised or refined depending on your specific questions.
+Gain insights on your department's research strengths (e.g. publication volume, field-weighted citations, collaboration, policy mentions) by creating an overview report in SciVal.
+SciVal is a research intelligence platform, providing tools for research analysis and visualisation and is based on the database Scopus.
+We have created easily accessible report templates for departments based on researcher groups reflecting our departments.
+Follow the steps below to create a comprehensive overview report for your department in a few minutes.
+The report can also be customised or refined.

 1. Use your york.ac.uk email address to sign into SciVal